James P. Delgado: National Park Service

-Maritime preservation
+While working for the National Park Service (NPS) as the first Park Historian for Golden Gate National Recreation Area (GGNRA) serving from 1979 to 1986, Delgado co-directed the archaeological excavation of Civil War Black Point battery at Fort Mason with Martin T. Mayer.

 In 1987, Delgado became the first Maritime Historian of the National Park Service and the founding chief of the NPS maritime preservation program, the National Maritime Initiative (NMI).
 The NMI at that time functioned as the maritime preservation program for the entire federal government.
 The Initiative later became known as the NPS Maritime Heritage Program In this role, Delgado oversaw the creation of classification standards and guidelines for preservation and documentation.
 Delgado was the principal author of the National Register of Historic Places' guidelines for nominating historic ships and shipwrecks and co-authored the National Register Bulletin for nominating historic aids to navigation.

-As a guiding principle of the National Maritime Initiative, Delgado, based on his experience at Golden Gate National Recreation Area, insisted on a physical inspection of the nation's large historic vessels as part of the creation of a comprehensive national inventory of those vessels.
-That meant extensive travel throughout the United States, visiting ships, sailing, steaming, and motoring on them, inspecting them during shipyard haulouts and repairs, climbing masts, crawling through engine rooms, and not just conducting a desk-top survey from afar.
-The first inventory of the large historic ships in the United States, led by Delgado, was completed and published in 1990 in conjunction with J. Candace Clifford.
-It remains the basis for the National Park Service's ongoing, now digital inventory.